lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-metadata-schemas.md

 * **exposedmimetype**: Name of the existing form to be mapped
 * **mimetypes**: List of MIME types that use the form defined in the **exposedmimetype** attribute

-Brand Portal maps the following MIME types and schema forms:
+[!DNL Brand Portal] maps the following MIME types and schema forms:

 | **Schema Form** |**MIME types** |
 |---|---|